NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 are able to understand the timing of all events contained within the NWBFile.

 Given the importance of this field within an :nwb-schema:ref:`sec-NWBFile`, is it critical that it be set to a proper value.
 Default values should generally not be used for this field.
-If the true date and time are unknown, use your best guess or the date and time of writing the :nwb-schema:ref:`sec-NWBFile`.
+If the true date is unknown, use your best guess.
+If the exact start time is unknown, then it is fine to simply set it to midnight on that date.

 Check functions: :py:meth:`~nwbinspector.checks.nwbfile_metadata.check_session_start_time_old_date`,